 - A Half Ironman is comprised of a swim/bike/run of 1.2 miles (1.93 kilometers), 56 miles (90 kilometers) and 13 miles (21 kilometers), respectively.

 Most triathlons follow a traditional pattern of swimming, biking and then running, but there are several adaptations designed to make it more feasible for athletes of all ages and fitness levels to compete.
 For example, an aquathon combines running and swimming, while a duathlon follows a run/bike/run sequence.
+Aquabike is a combo of — you guessed it — swimming and biking.
 Triathlons have even become a cold-weather sport that features running, mountain biking and cross-country skiing.
 And, triathlons have gone off-road.
 In some parts of the country, competitors swim, mountain bike and trail run to the finish line [source: USA Triathlon].

 The idea for a multisport race grew out of an informal cross-training exercise started by endurance runners in San Diego's Mission Bay area.
 The first recorded triathlon took place there in 1974; a starting line fronted Mission Bay, and a 500-yard swim through the bay was followed by a 5-mile bicycle and 2.8-mile foot race.
-Four years later, John Collins -- who'd been a competitor in the event -- combined three of Hawaii's longstanding endurance events into a single triathlon-style competition (dubbed Ironman) that soon captured the attention of sportscasters and television viewers alike [source: USA Triathlon].
+Four years later, John Collins — who'd been a competitor in the event — combined three of Hawaii's longstanding endurance events into a single triathlon-style competition (dubbed Ironman) that soon captured the attention of sportscasters and television viewers alike [source: Ironman].

-Although the Ironman Triathlon is arguably the multisport discipline's most recognizable event, thousands of triathlons of varying distances take place each year around the globe, including shorter youth-focused events and "ultra" competitions where competitors log 100-plus miles [source: USA Triathlon].
+Although the Ironman Triathlon is arguably the multisport discipline's most recognizable event, thousands of triathlons of varying distances take place each year around the globe, including shorter youth-focused events and "ultra" competitions where competitors double or triple the typical Ironman distances.